ashwini-kr-sharma/chipatac2020/02_CHIP_ReadQC.md

 > Refer to [`ENCODE ChIPseq good practices`](https://www.encodeproject.org/data-standards/chip-seq/)

-In the next section, we will perform **adapter trimming/clipping** based on our knowlege of the FastQC results.
+In the next section, we will perform **adapter trimming/clipping** based on our knowledge of the FastQC results.